chiarapepp/Statical-Learning/README.md

 ### Final Exam: DBSCAN Analysis
 This final exam project involves an in-depth analysis of DBSCAN (Density-Based Spatial Clustering of Applications with Noise), applied to both real and simulated datasets.
 The analysis includes a detailed description of the algorithm and its performance on various data types.

-Folders:
-Presentations: Contains slides and presentations for each assignment.
-Final Exam: Contains the code and analysis related to the DBSCAN final exam project.